 Brazil Santa Terezinha

 Its smooth subtlety calms down an over-sweet blend and can add substance to one where otherwise you would have “citrus overkill”.
 This is also great when you have a blend that you think is there but when in fact there is too much going on in the cup.
 A calmer.

 A great bean that gives chocolate hints to the blend and roasts like a dream.
 It’s a great quality bean that adds to any blend.

 Don’t be a snob, it adds a little caffeine kick to a blend, and it gives you great crema and balances out the cup.
 I have blends without robusta in them that are great, but none are better than those blends which do contain Robusta.
-Don’t let pre-conceptions stop you trying this; with amounts as low as 10% you can’t even taste it, but it gives the cup so much more.
+Don’t let pre-conceptions stop you from trying this; with amounts as low as 10% you can’t even taste it, but it gives the cup so much more.

 This is a brief guide to espresso blending and roasting.
 I could write a book with recipes and alike in, but I’m wondering how many of you are still awake reading a few pages.
-It’s all about opinions and taste and of course: mine are right and if you disagree you’re wrong unless of course, you become a customer and then it’s Sorry sir/madam I am a fool.
+It’s all about opinions and taste and of course: mine are right and if you disagree you’re wrong unless, of course, you become a customer, and then it’s Sorry sir/madam I am a fool.

 For me, the blend is the most important part of good espresso.
 I can get around a useless machine or no tamp, and I can go buy some bottled water.
 I can buy a stove-top Moka pot for just over a tenner and I’ve used some unusual tamps in the past.
 But if the blend is bad: well, you can’t make a doppio out of a sow’s ear!

 Coffee Blending For the Home Roaster – INeedCoffee article

 This article originally appeared on Too Much Coffee.
 This article and its photos are Copyright 2004 Too Much Coffee and are reproduced with permission.